United Church of Canada: Beginnings

-The United Church of Canada is an amalgamation of the Union of Methodist, Presbyterian and Congregational churches.

-With the three denominations now in agreement about uniting, the church leaders approached the government of Canada to pass legislation concerning transfer of property rights.
-The legislation passed, June 27, 1924, and was effective June 10, 1925.

-The United Church of Canada was inaugurated at a large worship service at Toronto's Mutual Street Arena on June 10, 1925.
-Participants were handed a 38-page order of service containing the full text of the liturgy, prayers, hymns, and music.
-Hymns from all three churches were sung: "All people that on earth do dwell" from the Scottish Presbyterian psalm tradition; the Methodist favourite "O for a thousand tongues to sing" by Charles Wesley; the Congregationalist "O God of Bethel"; and "When I survey the wondrous cross" by the British Nonconformist, Isaac Watts.
+To finalize the process of church union, church leaders approached individual provinces and the government of Canada to pass legislation on the transfer of property rights.
+With the provision that individual churches could vote to remain outside the union, the United Church of Canada came into being through an Act of Parliament that passed on June 27, 1924, and was effective June 10, 1925.
+On the same day, the church was inaugurated at a large worship service at Toronto's Mutual Street Arena.
+Hymns from its major denominations were printed on a 38-page order of service and sung: "All people that on earth do dwell" from the Presbyterians; "O for a thousand tongues to sing" by the Methodist leader Charles Wesley; "O God of Bethel" from the Congregationalists; and "When I survey the wondrous cross" by the nonconformist hymn-writer Isaac Watts.
+At the time of its founding, the United Church was Canada's largest Protestant denomination.
+The Synod of the Wesleyan Methodist Church of Bermuda joined the church union in 1930.

-The ecumenical tone of the new church was set at this first General Council.
-The former Methodist General Superintendent, Samuel Dwight Chown, was considered the leading candidate to become the first Moderator because the Methodist Church made up the largest segment of the new United Church.
-However, in a surprise move, Dr. Chown graciously stepped aside in favour of George C. Pidgeon, the moderator of the Presbyterian Church and principal spokesperson for the uniting Presbyterians, in the hopes that this would strengthen the resolve of the Presbyterians who had chosen to join the new Church.
+The ecumenical tone of the new church was set at its first General Council.
+The former Methodist General Superintendent, Samuel Dwight Chown, was considered by the General Council to be the leading candidate to become the United Church's first Moderator because of his denomination's overwhelming support for union.
+However, Chown stepped aside in favour of George C. Pidgeon, the pro-union moderator of the Presbyterian Church, in hopes of preventing partisanship from emerging between the union's two largest denominations.
+Chown typified the early United Church's theological beliefs through his efforts to reconcile evangelism with political action inspired by Social Gospel.
+The Canadian church's early activities included the establishment of the Woman's Missionary Society, the running of hospitals, international missions, and residential schools for the assimilation of Indigenous children.

-Dr. S.D.
-Chown, United Church / l'Église unie was featured on an 8 cent stamp issued by Canada Post on May 30, 1975.